armandfavrot/ammonia_predict_3/README.md

 # ammonia-predict

 Predict ammonia emissions with a simple RNN model.
+This model correspond to the 'rnn 9 - data a.' model described in [ref].

-## Install (dev)
+## Install

 ```bash
 pip install -e .